Okeanos/dotfiles/README.md

 and `Terminal` have to be added to the list in `System Settings > Privacy & Security > App Management` to be able to install and Homebrew casks.

-For this to work properly on macOS Ventura and later read [this issue](https://github.com/mathiasbynens/dotfiles/issues/849) carefully and add all necessary binaries (`iTerm`, `Terminal`) to the `Full Disk Access` list.

 ### Getting Started

 1. Manually download [`brew.sh`](https://raw.githubusercontent.com/Okeanos/dotfiles/main/brew.sh) &